 Kazakhstan is so multicultural and inclusive.
 I’ll touch on religion more in a point later.
 But Russian and Kazakh people live together in harmony despite their past.
 And this culture is very much felt by visitors, and I loved it.

-Reasons to Visit Kazakhstan: It’s Undiscovered
+#2 Reason to Travel to Kazakhstan: It’s Undiscovered

 Well, for a start it’s massive.
 The 9th biggest country in the world and the longest border in the world (the one with Russia).
 The biggest landlocked country in the world.
 You get the gist.

 For a country with some untouched natural beauty, it is really undiscovered.
 By this I mean from the regular traveller’s point of view.
 Because it really has everything; canyons, mountains, lakes, vibrant cities, history and culture.
 Some of those points are featured later.

 This is a country you visit if you do not want to travel the typical backpacker routes or well-trodden path.
 And you will get more from it.
 You can get away from other tourists in Kazakhstan and find somewhere to yourselves.